UV-Protected Acrylic Display Cases for Sun-Exposed Retail

 What is a UV-protected acrylic display case?

 A UV-protected acrylic display case is a cast PMMA case fabricated from sheet that has UV stabilizers — typically a HALS (hindered amine light stabilizer) plus a benzotriazole UV absorber — blended into the polymer at the casting stage, not coated on after.
 The stabilizer system absorbs UV-A and UV-B before it can break down the polymer chain, which is what causes standard PMMA to yellow and embrittle.
-UV-grade PMMA holds delta-E under 2 across 12 months of outdoor exposure in our paired-panel test, while standard PMMA reaches delta-E above 5 and a yellowness index near 12 over the same period.
+Weathering data published by tier-one cast-PMMA producers (e.g. Röhm PLEXIGLAS, Plaskolite OPTIX) shows UV-grade grades holding delta-E under 2 across accelerated exposure equivalent to a year or more outdoors, while unstabilized cast PMMA drifts to a delta-E above 5 and a yellowness index in the low double digits over the same window.

 Does standard plexiglass yellow in the sun?